The Floater Doctor

 FLOATERS ARE CONSIDERED BENIGN AND UNIMPORTANT

 Most vitreous eye floaters are not associated with eye health problems.
 There are rarer causes of floaters such as autoimmune conditions, infection, hemorrhage, and foreign bodies.
 Eye floaters do not appear in headlines, and they are rarely a cause of ‘objectively measurable’ diminished function or capacity for the patient.
 Sufferers often continue to work, read, and drive even if perpetually annoyed and distracted by the moving shadows.
-So within the eye care profession, floaters commonly just don’t register as anything important
+So within the eye care profession, floaters commonly just don’t register as anything important as long the retina is OK.

 DIFFERENT GOALS AT THE TIME OF EXAM